atreyeem99/Orca-manual-notes/README.md

 also that the memory use of the SCF program cannot be controlled: it dynamically allocates all memory that it needs and if it runs out of physical memory you are out of luck.
 This, however, rarely happens unless you run on a really small memory computer or you are running a gigantic job.
+# printlevel set to 1,2,3,4 to print more